stors/stors.github.io/_pages/cv.md

 **08/2013 - 07/2019:**
 Dr. phil.
 (PhD), Geography, Trier University, Germany<br/>
-Title of dissertation: *Airbnb hosts as actors in new urban tourism: Studies on short-term housing rental and the construction of tourism space in Berlin*
+Title of dissertation: *Airbnb hosts as actors in new urban tourism: Studies on short-term rental and the construction of tourism space in Berlin*

 **01/2015 - 06/2015:**
 Scholarship at the Georg Simmel Center  for Metropolitan Studies at Humboldt-University Berlin